 Investment Instruments Calif.
-Code Limitation City Policy Limitation Collateralized Bank Deposits No term 100% of portfolio No term 100% of portfolio State of California - Local Agency Investment Fund (LAIF) No term 100% of portfolio Max \$65 million No term 100% of portfolio Max \$65 million Money Market Mutual Funds (SEC Rule 2a7) No term 20% of portfolio 10% per issuer Overnight 20% of portfolio Major US owned Calif. institution 10% of portfolio per issuer U.S. Treasuries 5 years 100% of portfolio 5 years 100% of portfolio Federal Agencies (including, mortgage-backed securities, callable securities) 5 years 100% of portfolio 5 years 100% of portfolio 20% of portfolio per issuer 35% of portfolio in callables Municipal Obligations (including notes issued by the State of California, California local agencies, and the other 49 states) 5 years 100% of portfolio 5 years 30% of portfolio Credit rating category of of no less than the "A" or its equivalent or higher by a nationally recognized statistical-rating organization (NRSRO)eategory by a NRSRO Other1 Bank /Time Certificates of Deposit 5 years 100% of portfolio 3 years 50% of portfolio 10% of portfolio per issuer Major US owned Calif. institution FDIC/NCUA Insured and/or collateralized in Treasuries and Agencies Negotiable Certificates of Deposit 5 years 30% of portfolio 3 years 30% of portfolio 3% of portfolio per issuer Credit rating category of of no less than the "A" or its equivalent or higher by a NRSROcategory (or A 1 for short term securities) by any two nationally recognized statistical rating organizations (NRSROs)
+Code Limitation City Policy Limitation Collateralized Bank Deposits No term 100% of portfolio No term 100% of portfolio State of California - Local Agency Investment Fund (LAIF) No term 100% of portfolio Max \$65 million No term 100% of portfolio Max \$65 million Money Market Mutual Funds (SEC Rule 2a7) No term 20% of portfolio 10% per issuer Overnight 20% of portfolio US owned Calif. institution 10% of portfolio per issuer U.S. Treasuries 5 years 100% of portfolio 5 years 100% of portfolio Federal Agencies (including, mortgage-backed securities, callable securities) 5 years 100% of portfolio 5 years 100% of portfolio 20% of portfolio per issuer 35% of portfolio in callables Municipal Obligations (including notes issued by the State of California, California local agencies, and the other 49 states) 5 years 100% of portfolio 5 years 30% of portfolio Credit rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization (NRSRO) Other 1 Bank /Time Certificates of Deposit 5 years 100% of portfolio 3 years 50% of portfolio 10% of portfolio per issuer US owned Calif. institution FDIC/NCUA Insured and/or collateralized in Treasuries and Agencies Negotiable Certificates of Deposit 5 years 30% of portfolio 5 years 30% of portfolio 3% of portfolio per issuer Credit rating category of "A" or its equivalent or higher by a NRSRO Corporate Medium Term Notes 5 years 30% of portfolio Credit rating of no less than A by any NRSRO 5 years 30% of portfolio 3% of portfolio per issuer Credit rating category of "A" or its equivalent or higher by a NRSRO